 You need an easy-to-earn license to transmit on an amateur radio frequency.
 License tests cover electronics theory and amateur radio rules and regulations.
 Study guides are readily available.
 There is no age restriction.
 Each country has its own licensing arrangements.
 Many countries share many of the same frequency bands with hams in the United States.
 Each license class allows operation in certain bands, using certain modes.
 The higher the class of license, the more allowable frequency bands that are available for use.

+The FCC licensing requirements include a mixture of written tests for several license classes.
 The written tests consist of multiple choice exams.
 You can access online study guides or you can buy them.
 Each type of license has specific operating privileges on each ham band.